+Johnny Hunt

 INTRODUCTION

+Johnny Hunt pastors a continually expanding church.
+I sharing his words with you.

 Today I want to speak to you on a very serious subject.
 I want to talk to you a little bit about what it means to have a passion.
 So I invite you to turn with me in your Bibles to 2 Corinthians 5:14.
 I believe there is a reason that the Apostle Paul had such a mighty ministry.
 I believe it is because he had such a passion for God.
 He loved doing what he did.
 There is an inner drive and motivation in his life.
 I am grateful for all the outward help I have received in my life and ministry.
 But the key to a great work is what God does in your heart.
 So I have entitled this lecture, “Consumed by a Passion”.

 2 Corinthians 5:14 says, “For the love of Christ constrains us, because we thus judge that if one died for all, then were all dead.”
 I want to major on the first part of that verse.
 “For the love of Christ constrains us.”